devzendo/transputer-macro-assembler/README.md

 to MASM!
 I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification.

 Current work:
-  * Investigate/bugfix: Constants/Variables definition in listing only shows 16-bit versions of values?

 Remaining work:
   * Escape codes do not work in DB strings? \12 ? \n ? \r ?